 Making cheese at home is actually pretty simple and allows you to enjoy a preservative-free, fresh flavor with the help of heavy cream.
-Try ricotta, paneer, mascarpone, and more, and spread your homemade creation on these quick and easy Everything Crackers.
+Try ricotta, paneer, mascarpone, cottage cheese, and more, and spread your homemade creation on these quick and easy Everything Crackers

 Substitutions for Heavy Cream

-If your recipe calls for heavy cream but you’re looking for a substitution, you’re in luck.
+If your recipe calls for heavy cream, but you’re looking for a heavy cream substitute, you’re in luck.
 Perhaps you’d rather have something dairy free, with less fat or a different flavor (or you’d just rather not venture to the grocery store).
 Here are some options.

 Milk or Half-and-Half and Butter

-Milk or half-and-half and butter are perhaps one of the most common and foolproof substitutions for heavy cream.
+Milk or half-and-half and butter are perhaps one of the most common and foolproof heavy cream substitute options used in baked goods.
 Butter adds fat to the milk or half-and-half, making it more similar to the consistency and taste of heavy cream.

 Soy Milk, and Olive Oil